mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

      intent = in
      optional = F

-This allows the vonKarman constant to be defined by the host model and be passed in through the CCPP scheme subroutine interface.
+This allows the von Karman constant to be defined by the host model and be passed in through the CCPP scheme subroutine interface.

 For pre-existing complex schemes that contain many software layers and/or many "helper" subroutines that require physical constants, another method is accepted to ensure that the two principles are met while eliminating the need to modify many subroutine interfaces.
 This method passes the physical constants once through the argument list for the top-level ``_init`` subroutine for the scheme.
 This top-level ``_init`` subroutine also imports scheme-specific constants from a user-defined module.
 For example, constants can be set in a module as: